yuIlariy/speedo/README.md

 Original repo: [yuIlariy/speedo](https://github.com/yuIlariy/speedo)
 🍥 Telegram VPS bot extension by 🧠 Yuilariy x MS Copilot
 🌍 Speedtest with style.
 Fork it.
-Own it.
+Use it.
+Credit it.
 Rule it 👑